- Masters of Public Health (MPH)

 As a professor at the David Geffen School of Medicine at UCLA, Licinio was founding director of three National Institutes of Health (NIH)-funded cross-disciplinary training programs, bringing together eight clinical departments and six at schools at UCLA to become key elements of the UCLA Clinical and Translational Science Institute.

-He is board certified in psychiatry, is a Fellow of the Royal and New Zealand College of Psychiatrists and the Australian Academy of Health and Medical Sciences, and is currently licensed to practice medicine in four continents, North America (USA), Australia, and Europe (Ireland).
+He is board certified in psychiatry, is a Fellow of the Royal and New Zealand College of Psychiatrists and the Australian Academy of Health and Medical Sciences, and is currently licensed to practice medicine in four continents, North America (USA), South America (Brazil), Australia, and Europe (Ireland).

 Contact: Office of Student Admissions